drone/docs/content/usage/overview.md

 Yes, we realize your build runs fine on your local machine but not in Drone.
 Remember that Drone is running every build in a pristine Linux container that is probably quite different from your local development environment.

-We recommend reading through the full Drone documentation and reading the guides for your technology stack.
-The documentation and guides provide working examples and address many common issues.
-If you are still experiencing issues please use our [chat room](https://gitter.im/drone/drone) for community support.
+For help troubleshooting **failed builds** please use [Stackoverflow](https://stackoverflow.com).
+The Stackoverflow community will be able to answer questions unique to your programming language and technology stack that the Drone maintainers are unqualified to answer.

+For all other questions or issues please use the community [chat room](https://gitter.im/drone/drone) for support.